Fall River Rural Electric Cooperative

 Fall River is an electric cooperative, owned by those served and governed by an elected nine-member Board of Directors.

 Fall River Rural Electric Cooperative serves electrical consumers in portions of three states (Idaho, Montana and Wyoming), covering 7 counties (Fremont, Madison, Jefferson, Clark, and Teton ID, along with the counties of Teton WY and Gallatin MT) covering 2,524 square miles.
-Fall River has over 14,000 electric owner-members, more than 17,000 electric meters and approximately 6,000 propane customers through the Co-op’s subsidiary Fall River Propane.
+Fall River has over 14,000 electric owner-members, more than 18,000 electric meters and over 6,000 propane customers through the Co-op’s subsidiary Fall River Propane.

 If you receive energy from Fall River Electric, you are not a customer, you are a owner-member of the Cooperative.
 Along with other Fall River members, you own: